feathr-ai/feathr/docs/concepts/feature-generation.md

 ## Materializing Features to Offline Store

-This is a useful when the feature transformation is computation intensive and features can be re-used.
+This is useful when the feature transformation is compute intensive and features can be re-used.
 For example, you have a feature that needs more than 24 hours to compute and the feature can be reused by more than one model training pipeline.
 In this case, you should consider generating features to offline.

 The API call is very similar to materializing features to online store, and here is an API example: